Benton Snail Bee High Content Essence Review: Sexy Magic Sauce

 Awesome price for a great formula that will last you a while.

 Overall: 5/5 — BOOM.
 Holy grail status achieved!
-That makes it the 2nd product on this entire blog to reach this level (CeraVe PM being the first).
+That makes it the 2nd product on this entire blog to reach this level (the other being COSRX BHA).

 Hope you’ve enjoyed reading this review!

 Tell your friends why snail poo is totally in.
 Share this!

 Do you still consider this a HG after the reformulation?

 I started reading your site a few weeks ago, and I wanted to thank you for your amazing advice.
 Taking vitamin A supplements totally cleared my acne, and acid exfoliation/clay masks helped with my other skin issues.
 I bought some snail gel based on your recommendation too, and it’s amazing for hydrating oily skin and reducing redness.
 I loved it so much I purchased a big 300g tub of snail gel to use on the rest of my body, because it’s great for dry patches and scars.

 I also appreciate that you take time to research everything.
 There’s so much empty hype surrounding skincare products, and I’m sure your posts have helped a lot of people like me!